Mechanic Resume Example

 If you have an Associate’s or Bachelor’s in aviation maintenance or a related field, mention it clearly.
 Some employers prefer candidates with formal education in aviation technology.

-List any specialty certifications, like Inspection Authorization (IA) or manufacturer-specific training.
+List any specialty certifications, like Inspection Authorization (IA) or manufacturer-specific training, and consider referencing them in your cover letter.
 This helps you stand out, especially for roles at major airlines or repair stations.

 I always make a skills section stand out.
 Recruiters scan for things like avionics troubleshooting, hydraulic systems repair, and FAA compliance-using these keywords helps your resume pass ATS filters.